cogment/cogment-doc/docs/concepts/glossary.md

 ### Orchestrator

-The Orchestrator is the central piece of our [framework](#framework); it’s an executable that handles several things:
+The Orchestrator is the central piece of our [framework](#framework); it’s part of the main [Cogment executable](../cogment/orchestrator.md) and handles several things:

 -   It circulates data flows between [Actors](#actor) and [Environments](#environment).
 -   It dumps datasets in the chosen storage location.